jakecomp/Day_Trading/README.md

 ## Run System on Kubernetes
-You will probs need latest docker and minikube versions so update. until I move it all into the docker buildblkz container
+You will need latest docker version 23.0.3 or later and minikube version v1.29.0 or later.

 All commands done from top level folder